raspiblitz/raspiblitz/FAQ.md

 ## How do I change the Name/Alias of my lightning node

 Use the "Change Name/Alias of Node" option in main menu.
 The RaspiBlitz will make a reboot after this.

+## What to do when on SSH I see "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!"

+This means, that he public ssh key of the RaspiBlitz has changed to the one you logged in the last time under that IP.

+Its OK when happening during an update - when you changed the sd card image.
+If its really happening out of the blue - check your local network setup for a second.
+Maybe the local IP of your RaspiBlitz changed?
+Is there a second RaspiBlitz connected?
+Its a security warning, so at least take some time to check if anything is strange.
+But also dont get to panic - when its in your local network, normally its some network thing - not an intruder.

+To fix this and to be able to login with SSH again, you have to remove the old public key for that IP from your local client computer.
+Just run the following command (with the replaced IP of your RaspiBlitz): `ssh-keygen -R IP-OF-YOUR-RASPIBLITZ` or remove the line for this IP manually from the known_hosts file (path see in warning message).

+After that you should be able to login with SSH again.